fastoch/Learning-to-learn/README.md

 ## Deliberate Practice Revisited

 Because it's very important to apply this technique in order to become an efficient learner.
-- Do the things that are hard for you, push yourself
+- Every single day, carve out a period of undistracted focus, applying the Pomodoro technique
-- Allocate time for daily practice
+- During that focus period, push yourself to the edge of your ability
--
+- always seek immediate feedback

 ## Create a Roadmap